top of page

 In Web2 sports, clubs don’t own their audience - they rent access to it.

-This is not a marginal inefficiency.
-It is a fundamental misalignment.
+This is not just a marginal inefficiency.
+It is a fundamental misalignment in how digital value is created, controlled and captured in modern sport.

 The result is a model where: